 The Science Elective will be held between the masterclasses.
 Besides the educational parts of the day, the Science Electives are meant to be a fun part of the day!
 You can choose between a patient lecture, participate in a debate or think critically about the approach of House M.D.
-In the patient lecture, a patient with Huntington’s disease will tell you all about the disease and the influence it has on her life, together with neurologist prof. Prof. dr. Berry Kremer.
+In the patient lecture, a patient who underwent an LVAD-implantation will tell you about the operation and the influence it has on the patient’s life, together with neurologist prof. Prof. dr. Berry Kremer.
 This year, the debate is about the ethics arising from the biological engineering lab.
 Do we need to worry about CRISPR editing?
 What can we expect from the ‘organ-on-a-chip’?
 We first need to get a good understanding of what ‘engineering life’ is actually about nowadays.
 Two experts will set the stage for a thorough reflection on the ethical challenges facing us.
 During the interactive lecture of House M.D., a doctor specialised on the subject will analyse an episode of the fascinating House M.D. series and discuss the myths and facts of doctor.
 House.

 Patient Lecture: Huntington’s disease: fascinating insights in a fascinating disease